Infinitely many synchronized solutions for a nonlocal critical Hamiltonian elliptic system: Introduction and main results

-in the convolutions, we can regard \eqref{eq1.3} as the limit problem of the self-interaction case \eqref{CFL}.
+In fact, if $u=v$ and $K_1(x)=K_2(x)$, by letting $\alpha\rightarrow 0$ in \eqref{CFL}, up to a scaling of the Riesz potential, we can regard \eqref{eq1.3} as the limit problem of the self-interaction case \eqref{CFL}.
 Over the past few decades, considerable effort has been devoted to exploring conditions on \(K\) under which solutions exist.
 For further details, see \cite{B,BC,CNY,CL,CY1,H,Li1,Li2,Y} and references therein.
 We first review some key findings related to equation \eqref{eq1.3} concerning infinitely many solutions.
 In \cite{Li}, Li established the existence of infinitely many solutions to \eqref{eq1.3} under the condition that \( K \) has a local maximum at \( |x| = r_0 > 0 \) and satisfies

 as \( r \rightarrow r_0 \).
 Wei and Yan \cite{WY1} introduced new methods using the number of solution bubbles as a parameter to construct bubbling solutions with energy that can be made arbitrarily large.
 In \cite{DLY}, Deng, Lin, and Yan obtained a local uniqueness result for bubbling solutions in the prescribed scalar curvature problem.
 They further demonstrated that if \( K(y) \) is periodic in \( y_1 \) with period 1 and has a local maximum at 0, then a bubbling solution with blow-up set